frictionlessdata/frictionless-py/README.md

 report = validate('data.csv', checks={'bad-headers': True}) # check only 'bad-headers'
 ```

-By default a datasource will be validated against all available Data Quality Spec errors.
-Some checks could be not avialable for validation e.g. if schema is not provided only `structure` checks will be done.
+By default a dataset will be validated against all available Data Quality Spec errors.
+Some checks could be not available for validation e.g. if schema is not provided only `structure` checks will be done.

 #### `validate(source, **options)`

-- [Dataset]
+- **[Dataset]**
 - `preset (str)` - dataset type could be `table` (default), `datapackage`, `nested` or custom.
 For the most cases preset will be inferred from the source.
-- [Dataset:table]
+- **[Dataset:table]**
 - `source (path/url/dict/file-like)` - validation source containing data table
 - `schema (path/url/dict/file-like)` - Table Schema to validate data source against
 - `headers (list/int)` - headers list or source row number containing headers.
 If number is given for plain source headers row and all rows before will be removed and for keyed source no rows will be removed.